 - Make sure you remind them of any of the benefits that got them to sign up for your mailing list in the first place.

-Now that you have your reactivation broadcast created you will want to send it to the segment you created earlier.
-Once you are on the publish step of creating the broadcast you will just want to choose your segment from the drop down menu under "Send Options."
+Now that you have your reactivation message created, you will want to send it to the segment you created earlier.
+Once within your "Broadcast Settings", from the "Who should receive this message?" section, select your segment to send the message to.

 Note: Reactivation broadcasts are meant to be sent on a per list basis.
 So you should not include other lists in the send of your reactivation broadcast.
 Instead you will want to create your inactive subscriber segment and send the broadcast in each of your lists individually.